 The question to analyze here is “what other marketing and business development assets do we already own and have access to?”
 These could be in wildly different departments, or more functionally, they are in a similar sports marketing vertical.

 If you are looking for a wider net, this platform is scalable and has room to grow with you and your audiences.
 Companies such as DHL, Arrow Electronics, and Shell cross over multiple series with different assets to produce a long-lasting impact on the minds of their target audiences with the right touch points.

 What makes motorsport sponsorships more appealing than other forms of broadcast or traditional media is their flexibility.
 You can creatively and appropriately use your long-tenured agreement to address the ever-evolving needs of your brand.
 This flexibility allows you to continue engaging your audience where they already are by changing with them - far more effective than interrupting them and trying to yell louder than the next loudest competitor.

 B2B, R&D and more

-$12 million can buy a great deal of assets to work with, but it can't buy a track record of 30 years in activating motorsports sponsorships.
+Millions of dollars can buy many assets to work with, but it can't buy a track record of 25 years in activating motorsports sponsorships.
 We don't want the spotlight, we want you to succeed with your sponsorship.